codaline-io/dev-version-action/README.md

 2.   check the **version** field in the json file
 3.   decides if there is already a dev release
 4.   creates a new version for that branch or increase the dev-release number
+5.   writes the new version into the json file
+6.   provides the new version string as output of the action
+7. Now you can do what you want, e.g. commit & push the changes, use it for a build step or anything else :)

 ## Examples